Explore how your team can use Hiver.

 Open the email that you wish to filter and click on the three vertical dots in the top right corner.

-- Select the menu in the top right corner of the email
+More option on the top right corner of an email

 Precise Gmail Filters with Operators